Kanahiro/spyrite/README.md

 - Width of each icon is proportional to the original aspect ratio
 - Total width of the sprite image does not exceed max_width in almost all cases
   - If an icon is too wide to fit in the remaining space of the current row, it is moved to the next row
-  - If an icon with fixed height of icon_height is wider than max_width, the icon won't be resized and set to a row as is.
+  - Even when one icon is wider than max_width, the icon won't be resized anymore and set to a row as is.
 Then, width of the sprite image may exceed max_width.

 ## CLI Usage